Three Friends (album)

-Three Friends (1972) is the third album by British progressive rock band Gentle Giant.
+Three Friends is the third studio album by British progressive rock band Gentle Giant, released in 1972.
 It was the band's first release to chart in America, peaking at #197 on the Billboard 200.
 It is the only album by Gentle Giant to feature drummer Malcolm Mortimore following the departure of Martin Smith.

 A concept album, Three Friends deals with three childhood friends whose lives take them very different places.
 However, each of the three friends are unsatisfied with their new lives.
 The closing song ends the story on a cliffhanger; whether or not the three friends ever reunite is never revealed.
-The album is predominantly instrumental, with most tracks having only brief vocal interludes.
+The album is predominantly instrumental, with some tracks having only brief vocal interludes.

 Production

 Three Friends was the band's first self-produced album.
-The two former albums were produced by David Bowie and T.Rex producer Tony Visconti.
+The two former albums were produced by Tony Visconti, who had previously worked with David Bowie and T.Rex.

 Gary Green's guitar solo on "Peel the Paint" uses an echoplex belonging to Mike Ratledge that Green's brother Jeff, a roadie with Ratledge's band Soft Machine, had borrowed.

 The song "Schooldays" starts off with the sounds of a schoolyard playground in England.
 Ray Shulman told Songfacts about the song: "We started off using the sound effects of the schoolyard so it would be very nostalgic, and that's a whole song about being at school together, and how these friends went their own different ways.
 One goes into manual labour, one goes into white-collar work, and one is an artist."